stealthBS/demo1-repo/Alarms.md

   - Japanese themes // Kiki's food delivery // Ghibli style
 - Sites to generate voice alarms : there's a .txt file follow that in the PC . . . . .
 - **Always remember discipline is the main key**.
+- And the '72 Rule' 😁 is used to estimate how long it will take for an investment to double at a fixed annual rate of return.

 <br>